mikeokner/posix-mq/README.md

 Description
 ===========

 A [node.js](http://nodejs.org/) library for using POSIX message queues.
+Forked from mscdex/pmq to provide additional customization of flags passed to `mq_open()`.

 Requirements